In the Baltimore area, there were more than 25 fatal car crashes in 2014, out of which 17 of those involved pedestrians, according to city-data.com.

 - Manual distractions, which cause the driver to take their hands off the wheel; and

-- Cognitive distractions, which cause the driver to think about various matters besides driving and paying attention to the road.
+- Cognitive distractions, cause the driver to think about various matters besides driving and paying attention to the road.

-The typical American driver seems to do plenty of things that increase the distraction level: eating while driving, texting, talking on a phone, checking the GPS coordinates etc. There is no wonder, as Ramin Soofer, personal injury attorney in Los Angeles says, that most of the Americans are involved at a time or another in such events.
+The typical American driver seems to do plenty of things that increase the distraction level: eating while driving, texting, talking on a phone, checking the GPS coordinates, etc. There is no wonder, as Ramin Soofer, personal injury attorney in Los Angeles says, that most of Americans are involved at one time or another in such events.
 The number of car crashes which resulted in fatalities in the US, in 2015, was approximated at almost 3.500 by the National Center for Statistics and Analysis.

 Alcohol and Substance Abuse

-While the insurance companies of the guilty drivers are unlikely to have a beneficial attitude towards the victim, more and more car crash victims find a lawful solution of their case by using the services of a law firm with a personal injury activity area.
+While the insurance companies of the guilty drivers are unlikely to have a beneficial attitude towards the victim, more and more car crash victims find a lawful solution to their case by using the services of a law firm with a personal injury activity area.
 As many experts in the field claim, male pedestrians have more chances (70 percent of the victims were male) of being the victims of a motor vehicle accident.
-Also, a risk factor for pedestrians when it comes to drunk drivers is the age.
+Also, a risk factor for pedestrians when it comes to drunk drivers is age.
 Most pedestrian victims are aged 50 to 55 and 75 to 80.
 Older pedestrians seem to have fewer chances to react in a timely fashion in the case of an intoxicated driver than younger ones do.